Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Numerical results

-The optical images of different boson stars corresponding to a spherical light source are presented in Figure \ref{fig12}.
-As in the previous discussion, the celestial sphere is divided into four quadrants, with the black transparent region at the center representing the boson star and the white circle in the outer region indicating the Einstein ring.
-Since the boson star lacks an event horizon, the light within the Einstein ring is not fully absorbed.
-It is observed that as $\xi$ increases, the sizes of both the boson star and the Einstein ring remain nearly unchanged; however, the light trajectories within the Einstein ring exhibit notable variations.
-This can be interpreted as a result of changes in the gravitational field near the boson star, induced by variations in $\xi$, which in turn alter the null geodesics.
+The optical images of different boson stars corresponding to a spherical light source are presented in Figure~\ref{fig12}.
+It is observed that as $\xi$ increases, the sizes of both the boson star and the Einstein ring remain nearly unchanged.
+However, the light trajectories within the Einstein ring exhibit notable variations.
+This can be attributed to changes in the gravitational field near the boson star induced by variations in $\xi$, which in turn modify the null geodesics.

-The optical images of various boson stars with a thin accretion disk are presented in Figure \ref{fig13}.
-We set $\alpha_{\text{fov}} = 2.8^\degree$, $\psi_0 = 0.18$, with the observer located at $r_{\text{obs}} = 200$.
-The background is represented in gray, with a light intensity of zero, while the colors ranging from red to white indicate increasing light intensity, with the boson star positioned at the center of the image.
-It can be observed that for observation angles of $\theta = 0^\degree, 30^\degree, 60^\degree$ (first, second, and third columns), the optical image displays only a direct image, where $\xi$ affects the size of the direct image but does not alter its shape.
+The optical images of various boson stars with a thin accretion disk are presented in Figure~\ref{fig13}.
+We set $\alpha_{\text{fov}} = 2.8^\circ$, $\psi_0 = 0.18$, with the observer located at $r_{\text{obs}} = 200$.
+It can be observed that for observation angles $\theta = 0^\circ, 30^\circ, 60^\circ$ (the first, second, and third columns), the optical image displays only the direct image, where $\xi$ affects the size but not the shape of the direct image.
 As $\xi$ increases, the direct image gradually becomes smaller.
-When $\theta = 86^\degree$ (fourth column), a lensed image appears in the optical image of the boson star.
+When $\theta = 86^\circ$ (the fourth column), a lensed image appears in the optical image of the boson star.
 The upper hat-shaped optical image corresponds to the direct image, while the lower D-shaped optical image represents the lensed image.
-As $\xi$ increases, both the direct and lensed images decrease in size.
-At smaller observation angles, the direct image of the boson star roughly forms a ring, with gravitational redshift dominating.
-As the observation angle increases, the intensity on the left side of the optical image becomes greater than on the right side, where Doppler redshift dominates.
-Consequently, blueshift is observed on the left side and redshift on the right side, consistent with the results shown in Figure \ref{fig14}.
+At smaller observation angles, the direct image of the boson star forms a ring, primarily influenced by gravitational redshift.
+As the angle increases, the left side of the image becomes brighter than the right due to Doppler effects.
+The corresponding polarization image for Figure~\ref{fig13} is shown in Figure~\ref{fig14}.
+From the figure, it is evident that both $\xi$ and $\theta$ significantly affect the polarization vector.
+This indicates that combining optical images with polarization effects provides a more comprehensive way to reveal the radiation characteristics and spacetime structure around boson stars.